-Figure 11.
-Graduation and transfer-out rates of full-time, first-time degree/certificate-seeking undergraduate students within 150% of normal time to program completion: 2018 cohort
+Graduation and transfer-out rates of full-time, first-time Figure 15. degree/certificate-seeking undergraduate students within 150% of normal time to program completion: 2020 cohort

 NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
 Graduation and transfer-out rates are the Student Right-to-Know rates.
 Only institutions with mission to prepare students to transfer are required to report transfer out.
 For more details, see the Methodological Notes.
-N is the number of institutions in the comparison group.
+N is the number of institutions in the comparison

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Graduation Rates survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2023-24, Graduation Rates survey component.

-Figure 12.
-Graduation rates of full-time, first-time degree/certificate-seeking undergraduate students within 150% of normal time to program completion, by race/ethnicity: 2018 cohort
+Figure 16.
+Graduation rates of full-time, first-time degree/certificate-seeking undergraduate students within 150% of normal time to program completion, by race/ethnicity: 2020 cohort

 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 The graduation rates are the Student Right-to-Know (SRK) rates.
 Median values for the comparison group will not add to 100%.
-N is the number of institutions in the comparison group.
+N is the number of institutions in the comparison group that have a value for each indicator.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Graduation Rates survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2023-24, Graduation Rates survey component.

-Figure 13.
-Graduation rates of full-time, first-time degree/certificateseeking undergraduate students within 150% of normal time to program completion, by type of aid: 2018 cohort
+Figure 17.
+Graduation rates of all full-time, first-time degree/certificate-seeking undergraduate students within 150% of normal time to program completion, by type of aid: 2020 cohort

-INOTE: Graduation rate confort includes an funi-inne, inst-time degree/certificate-seeking undergraduate students.
-Data were collected on those students, who at entry of the cohort, were awarded a Pell Grant and students who were awarded a Subsidized Stafford loan, but did not receive a Pell Grant.
+NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
+Data were collected on those students, who at entry of the cohort, were awarded a Pell Grant and students who were awarded a Subsdizzed Stafford loan, but did not receive a Pell Grant.
 Graduation rates are the Student Right-to-Know rates.
 For more details, see the Methodological Notes.
-N is the number of institutions in the comparison group.
+N is the number of institutions in the comparison group that have a value for each indicator.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Graduation Rates survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2023-24, Graduation Rates survey component.

-Figure 14.
-Graduation rates of full-time, first-time degree/certificateseeking undergraduate students within normal time, and 150% and 200% of normal time to program completion: 2017 cohort
+Figure 18.
+Graduation rates of all full-time, first-time degree/certificate-seeking undergraduate students within 100%, 150%, and 200% of normal time to program completion: 2019 cohort

 NOTE: The 150% graduation rate is the Student Right-to-Know (SRK) rates; the Normal time and 200% rates are calculated using the same methodology.
 For details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, 200% Graduation Rates survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2023-24, 200% Graduation Rates survey component.